cybercyber-org/ansible-role-setup-ipsec/README.md

   ipsec_net: ... # the network (CIDR) of the virtual interface (e.g. 192.168.44.5/30)
   other: ... # the ip address of the other host
   routes: ... # a list of CIDRs that should routed over the virtual tunnel interface
+  me: ... # The local ip to use
+  myid: ... # The id to use
 ```